CSC207-UofT/course-project-group006/design_document.md

 ### Functions
 #### Group Study
-Users identified as students can also choose to study in groups, he/she will be assigned to a group and a teacher at a specific level.
+Users identified as students can choose to study in groups where he/she can access the materials provided in specific groups, he/she will be assigned to a group and a teacher at a specific level.
 The website will provide a platform for the necessary connections between students and teachers.
 #### Tests
 Users identified as students can access tests posted by teachers if he/she joins groups or use auto-created quizzes as progress measurement if he/she chooses to study individually.
 Users identified as teachers can upload tests and get auto-graded scores from the website after students finish the test.